 - Click the Start Button and then click the "Programs" folder.

 - Next, click the "Accessories" and then the "System Information" folder.

 - Within the System Information window, click the + symbol next to Components.

 - If you see "CD-ROM", click it once to display the CD-ROM in the left window.
 Otherwise click "+" next to "Multimedia" and then click "CD-ROM" to display the CD-ROM information in the left window.

 Note: Although Microsoft Windows may list a CD-ROM drive as being installed, this may only be a compatible drive to what is installed in the computer.

 Other methods of obtaining additional information about the CD-ROM

 You can also determine what CD drive by physically inspecting the drive; below is a listing of different methods of determining additional information about the CD drive.

-- Many CD drive manufacturers will have their name on the front of the drive; many times a speed will also be listed (e.g., 52X), and in some cases the model of the drive.
+- Many CD drive manufacturers have their name on the front of the drive; many times a speed is also listed (e.g., 52X), and in some cases the model of the drive.
 If you are unfamiliar with CD-ROM, CD-RW, CD-R, or DVD drive manufacturers, you can find a listing on our CD network section.